lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ~~~~
 {: #Fig-CONTENT-temp title='CoAP CONTENT Response'}

-The SCHC Rules for the Inner Compression include all fields that are
-already present in a regular CoAP message, what is important is their
+TheSCHC Rules for the Inner Compression include all fields that are alreadypresent in a regular CoAP message.
+The methods described in section {{CoAPcomp}} applies to these fields.
+As an example, see {{Fig-Inner-Rules}}.
-order and the definition of only those CoAP fields are
-into Plaintext,  {{Fig-Inner-Rules}}.

 ~~~~
  Rule ID 0